crate/cratedb-guide/docs/integrate/influxdb/model.md

+(influxdb-data-model)=
 # Data Model

-InfluxDB stores time series data in buckets and measurements.
-CrateDB stores data in schemas and tables.
+InfluxDB stores time-series data in buckets and measurements; CrateDB stores data in schemas and tables.

 - A **bucket** is a named location with a retention policy where time series data is stored.